anayanapalli/anayanapalli.github.io/src/content/posts/notes-on-management.md

 ---

+**Performance reviews define the integrity of the system**

+Performance reviews are one of the most sensitive and high-impact responsibilities a manager carries.

+They are not just administrative exercises.
+They are the primary mechanism through which individuals understand how they are perceived, where they stand, and how they can improve.

+For that reason, they must be grounded in reality.
+Vague or inflated feedback may feel easier in the moment, but it distorts the signal.
+Over time, this erodes trust in both the manager and the system itself.

+Precision matters.
+Constructive feedback matters.
+Honesty matters.

+A performance review places the manager in a position that is, in many ways, both evaluative and consequential.
+The outcome influences reputation, trajectory, and sometimes continued employment.
+That level of influence requires discipline.

+When the process is compromised, the damage is rarely immediate but almost always cumulative.

+If strong performers are misjudged or treated unfairly, they eventually leave.
+Others notice, even if nothing is said openly.
+The organization begins to select for a different kind of behavior, where perception management and politics replace actual contribution.

+Over time, this shift becomes visible in the culture.
+What was once a performance-driven environment slowly turns into one optimized for signaling and compliance.

+Maintaining the integrity of performance reviews is not just about fairness to individuals.
+It is about preserving the long-term quality and credibility of the entire system.

+---

 **Underperformance usually has two causes**

 When someone is not performing well, it usually comes down to either capability or motivation.